 In order to set up a stack of DES-3326SR Switches it is only necessary to designate a single Switch as Master if all the Switches are using the default auto setting for the stacking mode configuration.
 Stacking mode may also be disabled for standalone operation, however it is not necessary to disable stacking to use the Switch as a standalone device.
-When the stacking mode is enabled, the options available for operation are auto(default), master and slave.
+When the stacking mode is enabled, the options available for operation are auto (default), master and slave.

-DES 6-3326SR Fast E thernet Switch Command Line Interface Copyri UserName: PassWord: rmware: Build 4.01-B27 04 D-Link Corporation.
+DES-3326SR Fast Ethernet Switch Command Line Interface

+Firmware: Build 4.01-B27

+Copyright(C) 2000-2004 D-Link Corporation.
 All rights reserved.

+UserName:

+PassWord:

+DES-3326SR:4#config stacking mode enable

+Command: config stacking mode enable

+Next possible completions:

-DES-3326SR:4#cor Command: config Next possible co master ompletions: auto slave DES-3326SR:4#
+master auto slave

+DES-3326SR:4#